 In yoga, we often talk about stoking our internal fire to awaken prana.
 This is in part why people love vinyasa flow so much.
 You know – the same people who love a daily 5-mile jog and core work.
 We -(yes, I am one of you) love to feel the burn and know we’re getting somewhere fast, right?

 While building heat has powerful benefits, the truth is that sometimes we just need to chill.
 Whether you trade your morning practice with yin yoga, trade the run for a slow walk or focus on a cooling breath practice like sitali pranayama – you have options!

-Amongst the essential pranayama practices, sitali stands out for its calming, cooling effects with a bit of fun (I mean YES, it’s essentially a tongue taco that chills you out 😆).
+Amongst essential pranayama, sitali is one of the most calming breath practices.
+It stands out for its calming, cooling effects with a bit of fun (I mean YES, it’s essentially a tongue taco that chills you out 😆).

 In this post, I’ll go into depth about sitali pranayama, a simple, effective breath to balance out your inner fire.
 Keep reading to learn more about how to practice Sitali and how it can benefit you.